 If your income was below the threshold for the tax year in question, you can indicate your exemption on Form 1040 or Form 1040-EZ.
-You'll also indicate your exemption on Form 8965.
-Attach the forms and send them to the IRS along with the rest of your tax return.
+You can also indicate your exemption on Form 8965.
+Attach the forms, and send them to the IRS along with the rest of your tax return.

 If you had qualifying health insurance coverage—so you don't need to pay a fine or claim an exemption—then you will indicate that on your Form 1040 or Form 1040-EZ.

-The IRS might not know just by looking at your tax return whether you're required to make the shared responsibility payment.
-Protect yourself by telling the IRS exactly what's going on by taking one of these two steps.
+The IRS might not know, just by looking at your tax return, whether you're required to make the shared responsibility payment.
+Protect yourself by taking one of these two steps.

 Other Exemptions for Hardships